Arefeh902/ExamScheduling/README.md

 - Each exam will be ? hours

-- The higher the fitness score, the better solution
+- The higher the fitness score, the better the solution

 ### Hyper parameters